elotroalex/cahier-anf/_texts/traduction.md

 - {:.pr.i} And in this inert town, this howling crowd so astonishingly exceeded by its cry like this town beside its movement, its sense, without anxiety, beside its true cry, the only one that one would have liked to hear because you know it's the only one that's truly theirs; because you feel it living within them in some deep refuge of shadow and pride, in this inert town, this crowd beside its cry of hunger, misery, revolt, hatred, this crowd so strangely talkative and yet mute.

-- {:.pr.i} In this inert town, this strange crowd that does not crowd together, that does not mix: skillful in discovering the point of disconnection, of flight, of evasion.
+- {:.pr.i} In this inert town, this strange crowd that does not crowd together, that does not mix: skillful in discovering the point of disaggregation, of flight, of evasion.
 This crowd that does not know how to crowd, this crowd, we realize, so perfectly alone under this sun, like a woman, who one would believe was solely focused on the lyrical cadence of her rear end, suddenly calling out a hypothetical rain and commanding it to stop; or a quick sign of the cross without a visible motive; or the suddenly serious animality of a peasant woman, peeing standing up, legs spread apart, stiff.
 - {:.pr.i} In this inert town, this desolate crowd under the sun, not participating in anything that is expressed, asserted, or openly exposed about their own land.
 Not in the Empress Josephine of the French dreaming high up above the Negro.
 Nor in the Liberator frozen in his liberation of bleached stone.
 Nor in the conqueror.
 Nor in this contempt, nor this freedom, nor this audacity.

 - {:.pr.i} When the early morning ends, this inert town and its beyond of lepers, of consumption, of famines, of fears lurking in the ravines, of fears perched in the trees, of fears dug in the ground, of fears adrift in the sky, of fears piled up and its fumaroles of anguish.
-When the early morning ends, the forgotten hillock, forgetting to jump.
+When the early morning ends, the forgotten hill, forgetting to jump.

-- {:.pr.i} When the early morning ends, the dismal hillock with restless and docile hoof---its malarious blood drives away the sun with its overheated pulses.
+- {:.pr.i} When the early morning ends, the dismal hill with restless and docile hoof---its malarious blood drives away the sun with its overheated pulses.

-- {:.pr.i} When the early morning ends, the hillock's bottled up blaze, like a sob gagged on the verge of its bloodthirsty explosion, in search of an ignition that conceals and misrecognizes itself.
+- {:.pr.i} When the early morning ends, the hill's bottled up blaze, like a sob gagged on the verge of its bloodthirsty explosion, in search of an ignition that shies away, that disregards itself.

-- {:.pr.i} When the early morning ends, the hillock crouching in front of the bulimia, on the lookout for lightning and mills, slowly vomiting up its human fatigue, the hillock alone and its blood spilled, the hillock and its bandages of shade, the hillock and its channels of fear, the hillock and its large hands of wind.
+- {:.pr.i} When the early morning ends, the hill crouching in front of the bulimia, on the lookout for lightning and mills, slowly vomiting up its human fatigue, the hill alone and its blood spilled, the hill and its bandages of shade, the hill and its channels of fear, the hill and its large hands made of wind.

-- {:.pr.i} When the early morning ends, the starved hillock and no one knows better than this bastard hill why the suicide choked with the help of his hypoglossus, twisting its tongue to swallow it; why a woman seems to be floating on the Capot River (her luminously dark body obediently arranged around the navel's commands) but she is just a bundle of sonorous water.
+- {:.pr.i} When the early morning ends, the starved hill and no one knows better than this bastard hill why the suicide choked with the help of his hypoglossus, twisting its tongue to swallow it; why a woman seems to be floating on the Capot River (her luminously dark body obediently arranged around the navel's orders) but she is just a bundle of sonorous water.

 - {:.pr.i} And neither the teacher in his class, nor the catechism priest will be able to get one word out of this sleepy little boy, despite both of their energetic ways of drumming on his shaved little head, for it is in the swamps of hunger that his starved voice lies bogged down (one-word-one-word and we-can-move-on-from-Queen-Blanche-of-Castile, one-word-a-single-word, do you-see-this-little-savage-who-does-not-know-a-single-one-of-God’s-Ten-Commandments),
 - {:.pr.i} because his voice is lost in the swamps of hunger,
 - {:.pr.i} and there is nothing, nothing really you can get out of this little rascal,
 - {:.pr.i} other than a hunger that no longer knows how to climb the rigging of its voice,
 - {:.pr.i} a hunger deep and anemic,
-- {:.pr.i} a hunger buried in the depths of the Hunger of this starving hillock.
+- {:.pr.i} a hunger buried in the depths of the Hunger of this starving hill.

 - {:.pr.i} When the early morning ends, the motley shipwreck, the exacerbated stench of corruption, the monstrous sodomies of the victim and the flogger, the insurmountable bow of prejudice and foolishness, prostitution, hypocrisy, lewdness, betrayals, lies, falsehoods, concussions---the breathlessness of insufficient acts of cowardice, effortless enthusiasm for supernumerary sprouts, greed, hysteria, perversions, harlequinades of misery, cripples, pruritus, urticaria, the lukewarm hammocks of degeneration.
 - {:.pr} Here's the parade of laughable and scrofulous buboes, the culture of freaky microbes, the poisons without known remedies, the pus of ancient wounds, the unpredictable fermentations of putrescible species.